 Now air-bags are seldom seen in action by us normal folks.
 That is unless you’ve experienced a crash or have/is currently in a job involving crashing cars.
 So how do car airbags work?
 To answer that, Philkotse.com will introduce the airbag’s history, how it deploys, and how it keeps you alive during a car crash.

 1. A short history of the car airbag

-The airbag and its partner, the crash sensor didn’t exist until a certain Allen Breed patented it in 1968.
+The airbag and its partner, the crash sensor or airbag sensor didn’t exist until a certain Allen Breed patented it in 1968.
 Back then, it was called simply the “sensor and safety system”.

 This eventually became an actual first working example of an electromechanical car airbag system but suffice to say…it was very simple and very rudimentary.